 2. Have one Fringe Focal Point

-The key with any trend that seems a little busy is to lead the viewer’s eye to one main focal point.
+The key to any trend that seems a little busy is to lead the viewer’s eye to one main focal point.
 In the case above, that means putting all the attention on these stunning taupe fringe over the knee boots.
 These fun fall boots stand out best when the rest of the outfit is quiet and subtle.
 No bright colors, no unusual shapes, no competing details.
-It’s all about the fringe boots which add texture and movement that’s hard not to love .
+It’s all about the fringe boots which add texture and movement that’s hard not to love.

 3. Try the New Fringe Grampa Sweater